 With effect from the 25th May 2018, we will provide a mechanism to facilitate consent to receiving relevant communications from us.

-When you complete any form or campaign landing page on the website you will be asked to check two boxes to provide your consent:
+When you complete any website form or marketing campaign landing page on our website you will be asked to check two boxes to provide your consent:

 - To receiving marketing communications from us; and